 The secondary efficacy endpoint was a comparison between treatment groups related to the incidence and severity of ocular and systemic adverse events in duration of 30 months.
 Most ocular adverse events were mild to moderate at month 12.
 Individuals experienced neovascular age-related macular degeneration, ocular discomfort, vitreous floaters, and conjunctival hemorrhage.
 Over 12 months, the infectious endophthalmitis rate was 0.047% per injection and intraocular inflammation rate was 0.22% per injection.
 Rate of Exudative AMD was 6.0% in the monthly group, 4.1% in every other month group and 2.4% in the sham group.
 The discontinuation rate in the DERBY study was 29% of the individuals in the monthly group, 22% of individuals in every other month group and 21% of the individuals in the sham procedure group.
-The discontinuation rate in OAKS study was 31% of the individuals in the monthly group, 21% of individuals in every other monthly group and 25% of the individuals in the sham procedure group.
+The discontinuation rate in OAKS study was 31% of the individuals in the sham procedure group.